M-J-Robbins/good-email-code/email-code/template.md

 {% highlight html %}
 <html lang="en" xmlns:v="urn:schemas-microsoft-com:vml" xmlns:o="urn:schemas-microsoft-com:office:office">
 {% endhighlight %}
-The `<html>` tag defines the document as HTML format, however if the files is saves as `.html` then this is assumed anyway so it's not really needed.
+The `<html>` tag defines the document as HTML format, however if the file is saved as `.html` then this is assumed anyway so it's not really needed.
 However what is needed are the attributes set on in.

 ### Lang
 This sets the language of the email, it's important to set as this can affect the way email clients, browsers, screen readers and other assistive technology interpret your content.
 You can use multiple languages in the same email but it's important to only set one as the default.
 After that you can place a lang attribute on any element where the language changes from the default.